 From the pilot, Jean-Charles Duboc:

-This object seemed to us then absolutely abnormal by its size which seemed immense, its dark red color and of the fuzzy edges.
+This object seemed to us then as absolutely abnormal by its size which seemed immense, its dark red color and of the fuzzy edges.

-At the beginning of the afternoon, the crew of Air-France flight AF-3532, Nice to London, observed an unusual phenomenon.
+At the beginning of the afternoon, the crew of Air France flight AF-3532, Nice to London, observed an unusual phenomenon.

 Interview with Commander Duboc:

 You were a flight commanding officer at Air France and on January 28, 1994, you have encountered an unusual phenomenon as you were doing the Nice to London flight 3532.

-I have kept a copy of the OCTAVE, which is the data processing follow up of the flight and I can specify that above the Paris area at the altitude of 11700 meters, 38385', the outside temperature was of -74° Fahrenheit, and with a wind from the northwest had a speed of 80 km/h, 311°/101 kts.
+I have kept a copy of the OCTAVE, which is the data processing follow up of the flight and I can specify that above the Paris area at the altitude of 38,385', the outside temperature was of -74° Fahrenheit, and with a wind from the northwest had a speed of 311°/101 kts.